RichardBrown384/riscos-artworks-js/docs/README.md

 The advantage to this approach is that for special kinds of record, like [Blend Groups](#type-0x3a-blend-group), now have all the relevant records as descendants and in order.

-If we were to develop an in-place traversal algorithm then firstly we'd need to traverse lists backwards so that we'd encounter path A before the layer.

-Secondly we might need to maintain a one record lookahead.
-This is because for Blend Groups, the starting contour occurs in the list after the Blend Group.
-Therefore, when traversing backwards when we encounter a path we'd need to check its previous sibling to see if it's a Blend Group.

 #### Example

 To make this a little more clear we use the file above to illustrate.